Reference Information: Physician Assistant

-4. Private Practices

 Physician assistants may establish professional entities, provided that the professional entities limit their activities to those same activities that physician assistants are limited to and provided that the professional entities are owned only by one or more physician assistants.
 Physician assistants may not be co-owners with physicians.
 Physician assistants may perform medical services, but may not practice medicine.
 Physician assistants and physician assistants' professional entities may not engage in independent practice, and may not employ physician supervisors or hire physician supervisors through an independent contract or other mechanism.

 A Physician Assistant works under the supervision of a licensed physician who is responsible for the Physician Assistant's performance as well as the overall care of the patient.
 The Physician Assistant may have more than one supervising physician; however, there must be one clearly designated supervising physician who is available at any one time.

-In New York State, a physician in private practice may supervise no more than two PAs at one time; in a correctional facility, no more than four PAs at one time; and, in a facility licensed pursuant to PHL Article 28, no more than six PAs at one time.
+In New York State, a physician may employ or supervise no more than four PAs in the physician's practice; in a correctional facility, no more than six PAs; and, in a facility licensed pursuant to PHL Article 28, no more than six PAs.
 Physicians are not required by law to notify the State Education Department which PAs they employ or supervise.

 The supervising physician may delegate to the PA any clinical functions within that physician's scope of practice providing the PA is appropriately trained and experienced to perform those functions.
 The Physician Assistant is subject to the limitations set by the supervising physician and to the policies of the employing institution, in addition to state laws, rules, and regulations.

 E. Medical Orders

 If authorized by the supervising physician, physician assistants may write medical orders.
 In an inpatient setting, the physician assistant may order medications including Schedule II - V controlled substances.
 Countersignature of such orders may be required if deemed necessary and appropriate by the supervising physician or the hospital, but in no event shall countersignature be required prior to execution of the order.

-TO | Reference Information: Physician Assistant